 Iron & Wine

-Sam Beam recorded this debut in his bedroom in Florida in 2002 on a four-track cassette recorder.
-The lo-fi quality isn't a choice — it's just what happened when a man with a good voice and a guitar sat down and made something without overthinking it.
-The songs are whispered, biblical, and strangely comforting.
-There's a directness to the imagery that should feel naive but doesn't — Beam is a former film professor and the economy of his writing is not accidental.
-For Emma, Forever Ago owes a significant debt to this record.
+Recorded in a Florida bedroom on a four-track cassette recorder in 2002.
+The lo-fi quality isn't a choice, it's just what happened when Sam Beam sat down with a good voice and a guitar and didn't overthink it.
+Whispered, biblical, strangely comforting.
+Beam was a film professor, and the economy of his writing is not accidental.
+For Emma owes this record something.
 If Bon Iver is the album you put on when the night gets quiet, this is what you put on after that.

 View on Amazon →